The freelance lifestyle is an attractive one. But with all of the flexibility comes the reality that work might not always be as regular as we

 - when the payment is due

-- what method of delivery that payment will come (i.e. direct deposit, check, PayPal or other online payments etc.)
+- What method of delivery that payment will come (i.e. direct deposit, check, PayPal – the most popular online payment and also other online payments etc.)

 It’s imperative that you secure certain guarantees about payment before you lift a finger on the job.
 No matter how well you know the client or how easygoing and natural the fit between you appears to be, you are bound to get burned sooner or later when it comes to getting paid accurately and on time, and there are few feelings worse in the freelancing realm.